 The Nirvana now comes with an upgraded spraydeck and skirt system for 2018, keeping water off you as you paddle.
 A Tizip zipper allows you to store gear inside the pontoons.
 6 D-rings are placed around the raft for you to store and secure your gear.
 There’s ample room for storage and you can be assured that the

-It’s certainly not cheap, but if you’re looking for a heavy-duty raft ready for anything you want to throw at it, the new Kokopelli Nirvana for 2018 has your back.
+It’s certainly not cheap, but if you’re looking for a heavy-duty raft ready for anything you want to throw at it, the new Kokopelli Nirvana for 2018 might be a good choice.

 The AIRE BakRaft is a self-bailing packraft, and the lightest of its kind.
 It has a dual-membrane body made of a Dyneema hull and a urethane AIREcell inside.
 These combine to make a sturdy, light boat that holds air well and makes any repairs easy.
 It weighs 7 pounds, and has a weight capacity of 220 lbs.
 It comes with thigh straps built right in for more control and stability.
 You can inflate it with both the included inflation bag, and the top off pump.
 The inflation bag also doubles as the backrest, cutting down on weight and bulk.

 As mentioned, it has a self-bailing floor, saving your work and worry when any water gets in.
 The AIRe BAKRaft Hybrid does a good job of combining the shape of a kayak and a packraft together, making it easier to steer and maneuver than other packrafts, but without sacrificing weight.
 It’s pricier than some of the other options on this list, however, and has a lot less features.
-But we really like the dual-membrane body, as it provides a layer of air retention and durability than other brands do not – especially for lighter rafts.
-If you don’t need much in the way of features and comfort but are still willing to shell out the big bucks for a durable raft, this one will get the job done.
+The dual membrane body provides a layer of air retention and durability than other brands do not, especially for lighter rafts.
+If you don’t need much in the way of features and comfort but are still willing to shell out the big bucks for a durable raft, take a look at this raft.

-You’re ready for some whitewater rafting, and you’re not messing around.
-You need the Alpackalypse, which Alpacka calls the original whitewater raft.
+Alpacka calls their Alpackalypse the original whitewater raft.
 It’s got a 10-inch diameter 400-denier Vectran rockered hull design, combined with a patent-pending high-volume stern.
 The idea is a heavy-duty raft that is still light and maneuverable, letting you have fun whether running rapids or cruising smoothly down a river.

 The floor is 840d nylon, there’s 4 bow grab loops and 2 stern grab loops, and a cargo fly with zippered internal dry bags.
 Don’t forget the Inflatable Backband and patent-pending 4-Point Thigh Straps standard.
 Handmade in Mancos, Colorado like all of Alpacka’s rafts, the Alpackalypse is tough, durable raft ready for anything.
 It has just as much storage as you could need, and weighs about 10 pounds.
-Alpacka doesn’t mention a weight capacity, but you can count on it to carry you and a good amount of gear.
+Alpacka doesn’t mention a weight capacity, however.

 Gear For Life.
 Free for Life.
 Fill your boots with weekly updates.